unitypark/aws-serverless-demos/cognito-react-runtime-config/README.md

 ## 💬 Open Discussion
 In my opinion, there's a bug in cdk constructor of CustomResource.
 It creates a lambda log group with INFINITE Retention Period.
 Since this log group is not part of the stack, stack deletion cannot delete this log group.
 This log group overwrites the explicitly created log group of the lambda as well.
 So it causes an error, when you've defined a log group for your lambda function inside your cdk, since the same log group was not deleted, your second deployment will fail, becuase log group already exists. 🤯

-As Workaround 🚀 I have resoled issue with attaching policy that OnEvent handler is **not allowed** to create log group implicitly.
+As Workaround 🚀 I have resolved issue with attaching policy that OnEvent handler is **not allowed** to create log group implicitly.
 Log group of the lambda will be created and managed by my infrastructure, not by wrapper function of the constructor. 🔥

 Below is the Snippet of the code, but you can see full code in stack of this project.